 During August 2004 the West Virginia Higher Education Policy Commission issued \$167,260,000 of 2004 Series B Revenue Bonds (Higher Education Facilities).
-The College had been approved for \$8,000,000 for capital projects from this bond issuance.
-These bonds are to be repaid by excess State lottery funds with no direct debt responsibility for the College.
+The College has been approved for \$8,000,000 for capital projects from this bond issuance.
+This bond is to be repaid by excess State lottery funds with no debt responsibility for the College.